After a Japan-only release of the MLB product last year, 2014 Topps Supreme Baseball, set to arrive Wednesday.

-The Topps Supreme brand has been a pillar of the football card market since its introduction for the 2010 season.
-Last year, Topps Supreme made its baseball debut but only as an Asian-exclusive.
+The Supreme brand has been a pillar of the football card market since its introduction for the 2010 season.
+Last year, Supreme made its baseball debut but only as an Asian-exclusive.
 Now the holders of the MLB exclusive trading card license plan on bringing this high-end product to North America.

 How is “high-end” defined in this case?
-There are just two cards per box and both are autographed.
+There are just two cards per box and both carry autographs.
 In fact, Topps states that every card in the product will be sequentially numbered to 50 or less.
 Oh, and at 20 boxes per case this means a full case of baseball cards from Topps Supreme will be 40 cards (that is less than the number of cards in a regular Topps jumbo pack).

 Of course, it is the very fact that every card is a “hit” that Topps hopes will drive the product.
 And, just in case a little more chase appeal is needed to move sales of this hobby exclusive along, the company is also promising a “case guarantee” of one Supreme Scope Autographed Relic per case.
 It appears that these cards will combine a die-cut player image, a signature and a massive relic swatch.
 The checklist for these case hits will include veterans, retired players and rookies, and they will have parallels that will include Platinum Patch (#/10) and Supreme Patch (1/1) cards.

 It seems that Topps has high hopes for this product offering.
 All of the pre-release material seeks to emphasize the fact that all cards will will be sequentially numbered to 50 or less, which means each player on the checklist (thus far unreleased) will have low-numbered autos.
 In addition, the company states that the Dual and Triple Autograph cards will be prominently featured and the players on those cards “thoughtfully paired.”
 The company also promises a multitude of cards that are 1/1.